Daemon (novel): Plot

-Brian Gragg aka "Loki Stormbringer" is a sociopathic loner and avid gamer.
-He makes a living through identity theft and other cyber crimes.
-After running afoul of some hackers from the Philippines, he allows his partner in crime, Jason Heider, to be killed in his place.
-Needing to lie low, Loki is recruited by the Daemon by outthinking a hidden game level in one of Sobol's games.
+Brian Gragg (Loki Stormbringer) is a sociopathic loner and avid gamer.
+At the beginning of the novel, he is an identity thief who engages in other cybercrimes.
+After running afoul of some hackers from the Philippines, he allows his criminal partner to be killed in his place.
+Loki is recruited by the Daemon which uses a deadly screening process that involves outthinking a hidden game level in one of Sobol's games.
 Loki is the first Daemon operative and quickly becomes one of the most powerful operatives.
 His behavior, though useful to the Daemon, is hated and feared even by other Darknet members.
 His first major act is to infiltrate the anti-Daemon task force.
-When found out, he quickly triggers an attack, which leaves most of the people and agents there dead.
+When discovered, he quickly triggers an attack which leaves most of the people and agents there dead.
 He is pursued by Roy Merritt, as he escapes and witnesses the Major executing Roy, vowing to kill the Major for betraying his own man.

-The Major, unnamed throughout the series, is introduced as a secret DOD liaison assigned to the daemon task force.
-Soon, everyone who encounters him realizes that his history is checkered, and his loyalty remains with the military-industrial complex now under attack by the Daemon.
-When Loki massacres the task force, he quickly contains the situation by destroying all evidence (including leveling the building) and personally executing Roy Merritt, fearful that Merritt's pursuit of Loki will attract too much attention.
+The Major, unnamed throughout the series, is introduced as a secret United States Department of Defense liaison assigned to the anti-Daemon task force.
+Soon, everyone who encounters him realizes that his history is checkered, and his loyalty remains with the military-industrial complex under attack by the Daemon.
+When Loki massacres the task force, the Major contains the situation by destroying all evidence (including leveling the building) and personally executing Roy Merritt, fearful that Merritt's pursuit of Loki will attract too much attention.
 Realizing that they have underestimated the Daemon and its network, the Major retreats and prepares to wage a secret war against the Daemon and its agents.

 Anji Anderson is a recently fired reporter, whose good looks have hindered her career for years.
-Having been relegated to fluff pieces and put on the air to be pretty, she is quickly recruited as a Daemon operative, her job to investigate stories that benefit the Daemon and help push its propaganda.
+Having been relegated to fluff pieces and put on the air to be pretty, she is dissatisfied.
+Recruited as a Daemon operative, she is tasked with investigating stories that benefit the Daemon and help push its propaganda.
 Her main effect in the story is to help frame Sebeck.
 She eventually becomes the spokesman for the Daemon.